||EER/WFR/Leaving │ Contacts │ Benefits │ Medicare │ Stock │ Pension │ Finance │ Career │ HP History │ Index │|

-Advice and reference info from members.
-(Updated Dec 11, 2021.)
+From former employees of HP and HPE.
+(Updated May 13, 2023.)
 Website operated by volunteers.
 Not officially endorsed or supported.
-Comments: firstname.lastname@example.org
+Question or comment?
+Email: firstname.lastname@example.org

 This page is one of the links on HPAA's Retirement Plan Menu -- which includes "How to investigate a retirement benefit plan" and "Lump-sum or pension?"

-"Potential Private Retirement Benefit" letter from Social Security.
-If "Type of Benefit" is "A" -- you rolled to a different plan, bought an annuity, or took cash.
-How to decode and what to do: hpalumni.org/PotentialBenefitLetter.
+If you received a letter from Social Security entitled "Potential Private Retirement Benefit."
+If "Type of Benefit" is "A" -- in the "Year Reported" you rolled to a different plan, bought an annuity, or took cash.
+More: https://www.hpalumni.org/PotentialBenefitLetter.

 How to Choose a Financial Advisor.
 Member advice on sorting out the different types of financial salespeople and advisors.